Custom Metrics

 average(if(fn(), -40, if(fp(), -400, 250)))

-Fiddler offers convenience functions, like fp() and fn().
+Fiddler offers many convenience functions such as fp() and fn().
 Alternatively, we could also identify false positives and false negatives the old fashioned way.

 average(if(Prediction < 0.5 and Target == 1, -40, if(Prediction >= 0.5 and Target == 0, -400, 250)))